frconor-ebook/meditations/_posts/2025-04-17-easter-faith.md

 "The disciples, therefore, rejoiced at the sight of the Lord" (John 20:20b).

-There are sort of three movements in this particular drama.
+There are three movements in this particular drama.
 There is the apparition of Our Lord; there is Him showing them the proof that He has truly risen; and there is their reaction.
 "They rejoiced at the sight of the Lord."

 Now that fear of the Jews that was dominating them, fear and sadness, is dispelled.
 "They rejoiced at the sight of the Lord."

 Lord, may we also find our joy in seeing you in people and places and things and events; in uniting ourselves to you in the Blessed Sacrament; in rejoicing in our possession of you in Holy Communion each day, so that that joy fires us up.

-"He, therefore, said to them again, 'Peace be to you.'"
-(John 20:21) as though the first time was not enough.
+"He, therefore, said to them again, 'Peace be to you'" (John 20:21), as though the first time was not enough.
 Now Our Lord repeats those words of peace, emphasizes peace.

 I want you to be calm, serene, and peaceful always; peaceful not just because of your chemistry, but peace because you know that I am truly risen.
 It is me.
 I am the source of your peace and of your joy.
 And I want you to have so much peace that you radiate it to other people.
-Peace is a gift of the Holy Spirit (Gal.
+Peace is a fruit of the Holy Spirit (Gal.
 5:22).

 There was a man in Singapore once who used to travel a lot to different countries.
 He was a cooperator and was very interested and curious, and wanted to know more about the Work.
 When he went to visit different countries, sometimes he would go to visit a center of the Work.